aidanboyne/BCM/_posts/2023-08-14-PBL_TTMM3_C1_Surrogate copy.md

 3. DNA polymerase repairs the segment
 4. DNA ligase re-seals nucleotide bonds

 On average, 6 errors are left after each replication cycle.
+Lynch syndrome and constitutional mismatch repair deficiency syndrome are disorders in the mismatch genes that lead to higher cancer relevance.

 ## Clinical Guidelines

 ### Classification
 Ductal carcinoma progresses from a normal duct to DCIS (ductal carcinoma in situ).
 It can then escape the duct becoming _invasive_ ductal carcinoma.
 If it travels beyond breast tissue, it is _metastatic_ ductal carcinoma.
 Lobular carcinoma similarly can progress from in situ to invasive lobular carcinoma.
+We can also have cancers originating from fat (lymphoma), other organs (metastatic tumors), blood vessels (angiosarcomas), etc.

 #### Histology